Hydrate Fast the Right Way (Hint: It Isn’t Just H20)

 How to Hydrate Fast

 Electrolytes help to balance fluids as well as successfully transport nutrients around.
-Sodium helps balance fluid, while potassium can help with cramping.
-Magnesium relaxes your muscles.
+Sodium helps balance fluid, potassium can help with cramping, and magnesium regulates muscle function (2).

 Bottled or from the tap, water is a cheap and easy fix for mild dehydration.
 Men are typically advised to consume approximately 11-13 8 oz glasses of water, whereas women generally require around 10 8 oz glasses of water as their recommended intake.If you’re moderately or severely dehydrated, it won’t cut it.
 “Plain water doesn’t have the minerals needed to overcome the fluid loss,” says Greene.

 Oral rehydration solutions are the most effective way to hydrate fast since they contain electrolytes your body has been deprived of, according to Greene.
-They can also help with injury prevention and proper organ function (2).
+They have also been promoted to boost exercise recovery and promote and treat hangovers.

 One study of healthy male cyclists compared the fluid balance efficacy of an oral rehydration solution against sports drinks and water: Oral rehydration solutions were more effective at restoring fluid balance during recovery than the others (3).